 Because of the seasonality in some businesses, the CCC for the TTM period may not be strictly comparable to the fiscal-year periods shown in the chart.
 Even the steadiest-looking businesses on an annual basis will experience some quarterly fluctuations in the CCC.
 To get an understanding of the usual ebb and flow at SJW, consult the quarterly-period chart below.

 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FQ = fiscal quarter.

-On a 12-month basis, the trend at SJW looks very good.
-At 7.5 days, it is 12.2 days better than the five-year average of 19.7 days.
-The biggest contributor to that improvement was DPO, which improved 11.1 days compared to the five-year average.
-That was partially offset by a 0.1-day increase in DIO.
+On a 12-month basis, the trend at SJW looks less than great.
+At 22.6 days, it is 2.9 days worse than the five-year average of 19.7 days.
+The biggest contributor to that degradation was DSO, which worsened 2.6 days when compared to the five-year average.

-Considering the numbers on a quarterly basis, the CCC trend at SJW looks weak.
-At 25.9 days, it is 13.2 days worse than the average of the past eight quarters.
-Investors will want to keep an eye on this for the future to make sure it doesn't stray too far in the wrong direction.
-With quarterly CCC doing worse than average and the latest 12-month CCC coming in better, SJW gets a mixed review in this cash-conversion checkup.
+Considering the numbers on a quarterly basis, the CCC trend at SJW looks good.
+At 12.4 days, it is 6.0 days better than the average of the past eight quarters.
+With quarterly CCC doing better than average and the latest 12-month CCC coming in worse, SJW gets a mixed review in this cash-conversion checkup.

 Add SJW to My Watchlist.